NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 Network latency can occur with bad and no internet connection as it will be hosted on a platform that requires internet access.

-#### 4.3.2 Databases
+#### 4.3.2 Business Logic
+The business logic if the process which manages outward and inward communication from the backend.
+This involves the databases which acquire the data from loaded CSV files.
+The database then ensures that data is processed and consequently provided to the web application.

-The database ensures that data is synchronised and provided to the web application.
-Performance depends on the number of queries being executed and from what parts of the web application.
+Performance is dependent on the number of queries being executed and from what parts of the web application.
+Negative performance can also occur with greater datasets, which can occur as we are provided more data from multiple different sources.

+High latency can occur is there are any issues with the Java Database Connectivity

 #### 4.3.3 Activity Diagram